News & Media Releases

 The World Equestrian Center brand debuted with a distinct logo that celebrated a love for the horse and a passion for equestrian sports.
 The World Equestrian Center facility aesthetic was bright, clean and well managed with an emphasis on customer service.
 The first competitions were run at sold-out capacity with a refreshing emphasis on great sport in a safe, fun, family-friendly environment.

 Since their introduction, the World Equestrian Center brand horse shows have experienced steady growth.
-The World Equestrian Center Ohio hosts 44 events each year drawing nearly 70,000 people to the facility annually.
+World Equestrian Center – Wilmington hosts 44 events each year drawing nearly 70,000 people to the facility annually.

 In late 2016, World Equestrian Center announced the development of a second, much larger facility in Ocala, Florida.
-The World Equestrian Center Ocala facility is the largest indoor/outdoor equestrian facility in the world.
+World Equestrian Center – Ocala is now the largest indoor/outdoor equestrian facility in the world.

 Ocala, Florida